-Sven-Ivar Seldinger (1921-1998) is primarily remembered for the invention of his revolutionary eponymous technique.
+Sven-Ivar Seldinger (1921-1998), a Swedish radiologist, is primarily remembered for the invention of his revolutionary eponymous technique.

 Development of the Seldinger technique

 During these years in Stockholm he was very productive, beginning with his initial and most important paper on percutaneous catheterization in 1953 1.
 The technique was actually originally presented at the Congress of the Northern Association of Medical Radiology in Helsinki, Finland in June 1952 5.
 Impressively his novel technique was developed and published when he was still a radiology trainee!